mer0m/oscimp-notes/zedboard_getting_started/zedboard_getting_started.md

 ## NFS

-The drivers and apps are not physically on the redpitaya but on a file server (using NFS protocol).
+The drivers and apps are not physically on the zedboard but on a file server (using NFS protocol).

 ### NFS server on your PC